Editor’s Note: New York by Rail updated this past blog experience to include current information.

 Come hungry!
+The latest addition to the local dining scene is Kip’s Tavern in Rhinecliff.
+The stylish new eatery, opened in fall 2022, is in walking distance from the train.
+(Reviewers are raving about the Chicken Pot Pie!)
 Along Montgomery and East and West Market Streets, you can find restaurants like the Italian-style Pizzeria Posto, local favorite Terrapin, old-style dining at Foster’s Coach House Tavern and innovative eats at Bia Rhinebeck.

-Stick around on Sunday for the Farmers’ Market that offers a variety of goods from several local farms.
+Stick around on Sunday for the Farmers’ Market; it offers a variety of goods from several local farms.

 Not only are there good eats but also good boutique shopping.
-Stop in at Rhinebeck Department Store, Winter Sun & Summer Moon, Hammertown, Paper Trail or Oblong Books and Music.
+Stop in at Winter Sun & Summer Moon, Hammertown, Paper Trail or Oblong Books and Music.
 Warren Kitchen & Cutlery is a one-stop destination for food enthusiasts to purchase the best kitchenware.

-Rhinebeck has many opportunities to focus on your health and wellness.
-After all, you are probably upstate to destress and enjoy time away from routine life.
-The Omega Institute focuses on connecting with your spiritual side to provide hope and healing for individuals.
-Izlind also provides a place to engage your body, mind and spirit.
-The new Mirbeau Inn and Spa offers relaxing massages, organic facials, biotech technology, body treatments, hand and foot therapy and more.
+Rhinebeck has many opportunities for those focused on health and wellness.
+After all, you are probably upstate to destress.
+The Omega Institute focuses on personal growth and social change to provide hope and and healing for individuals and society.
+Izlind Integrative Wellness Center and Institute also provides a place to engage your body, mind and spirit.
+The Mirbeau Inn and Spa offers relaxing massages, organic facials, biotech technology, body treatments, hand and foot therapy and more.
 The meditation pool and fireplace, oversized whirlpool with a private bar and menu, eucalyptus-infused steam room and Himalayan Salt sauna will surely leave you feeling renewed and rejuvenated.

-The nearby Dutchess County Fairgrounds hosts a variety of events between May and October, like the popular Hudson Valley Wine and Food Festival, where you can celebrate wine and food with wine seminars, cooking demonstrations and live music.
-Consider one of Rhinebeck’s own events like Porchfest, a day of music and food through the community, or the Sinterklaas Festival, with storytelling, puppetry, a parade and more.
+The nearby Dutchess County Fairgrounds hosts a variety of events between May and October, including the ever-popular Hudson Valley Wine and Food Festival, where you can celebrate wine and food with wine seminars, cooking demonstrations and live music.
+Consider one of Rhinebeck’s own homegrown events like Porchfest, a day of music and food through the community, or the Sinterklaas Festival, with storytelling, puppetry, a parade and more.

 Enjoy the great outdoors in the Hudson Valley, walking, hiking, biking and camping.